gentakojima/tangelamerkel/README.md

 A simple Python script that helps moderating Pokémon Go groups in Telegram.

-Using the Telethon library for communicating with Telergam, Tangela Merkel talks for you with @duhow's [Profesor Oak](https://github.com/duhow/ProfesorOak) and lets you know how many people in a group is not registered, not validated or (in the future) is flagged as spammer, fly and others.
+Using the Telethon library for communicating with Telegram, Tangela Merkel talks for you with @duhow's [Profesor Oak](https://github.com/duhow/ProfesorOak) and lets you know how many people in a group is not registered, not validated or (in the future) is flagged as spammer, fly and others.

-After the run, you will receive simple listings that you can later process to kick, ban or whatever you want to do to the undesired group users!
+After the (probably long) run, you will get simple user listings that you can later process to kick, ban or whatever you want to do!

 ## Requeriments